-We may invite you to make an offer of settlement to resolve the investigation.
+We may also invite you to discuss an offer of settlement to resolve the investigation.
 The offer of settlement would comprise the total additional tax payable and a composition amount that you would like to pay to resolve the investigation.
-Depending on the severity of the tax offence, the composition amount can be up to 100%, 200%, 300% or 400% of the additional tax payable.
+Depending on the severity of the tax offence, the composition amount can be up to 400% of the additional tax payable.

 3. Offences and Penalties for Serious Fraudulent Tax Evasion

 Under the Income Tax Act, any person convicted of intentionally evading tax or assisting any other person to evade tax may be penalized 4 times the amount of tax undercharged and may also be fined an amount not more than $50,000 or jailed for not more than 5 years or both.

 Under the GST Act, any person convicted of intentionally evading tax or assisting any other person to evade tax may be penalized 3 times the amount of tax undercharged and may also be fined an amount of $10,000 or jailed not more than 7 years or both.